Ovab/Ovab/README.md

 ### Hi there 👋
-My name is Bavo Knol, I enjoy making websites using mostly Nuxt.js and Laravel nowadays.
+My name is Bavo Knol, I enjoy making websites using mostly Nuxt.js, Node and Laravel nowadays.

+## **My career**

+**Education**

+ - ROC Flevoland MBO 4: Software developer

+**Work**

+-2021: Jaspers media full stack developer

+ - I started here as an intern and was offered a job after that to keep working there part time.

-I graduated from ROC Flevoland in 2022 as a software developer student, in 2022 I I'll have a gap year where I'll learn some new skils and work at Jasper's media
+I took a little gap year in 2022 to learn some new skills and work for a year while I wait to be able to join my HBO

+## **Hobbies**

-I enjoy watching anime in my free time aswell as the occasional game of Valorant with the bois
+I enjoy watching anime in my free time, read some Manga, play some Valorant with my friends and ofcourse trying to realize one of the bajillion projects I start.